 |By David Morgan, inspired by All One|

-Most skills in life are learned
+-Most skills in life are learned

 Now most people would agree that it takes someone thousands upon thousands of hours of learning in order to become a doctor.
 And people understand how many hours it takes to learn for example, a language.
 Humans in America and many other countries spend around 15 years of education or more before they go out "into the real world" (unless they go on to college).
 What was the primary function of those years?
 It was to learn.
 And what do they learn?
-Public's schools primary focus is reading, writing and math.
+Public's schools primary focus includes reading, writing and math.
 Of course, when and if the time and budgets permit, many schools and educators do try to add or incorporate some life skills to their curriculums.

 Now reading, writing and math are examples of skills that clearly take time to learn, and they were obvious examples.
 And as you were learning, how would you know if you had teachers that were teaching you the wrong information or not?
 Easy, you wouldn't pass the test.
 In a simple example, if you were not taught how to read properly, you wouldn't be able to read a book.
 In another example, in a math class, if you did not learn how to solve the math problems because the teacher gave you the wrong formulas, you would get the answers wrong in the practice test sections of the book.